pippim/pippim.github.io/programs/mserve.md

 - Press <kbd> Enter </kbd> to run the pasted code.
 - A prompt appears asking to *Open* or *Save* the CSV file.
 Choose the *Save* option and click <kbd> OK </kbd>.
-- The next two steps can be skipped, if you run the script provided in the next section.
+- The next two steps can be skipped, if you run the `youPlaylistMoveCSV.sh` script provided in the next section.
 - Open your "Downloads" folder and rename the file `my_data.csv` to `<PLAYLIST NAME>.csv` where *<PLAYLIST NAME>* is the name of the playlist.